cidrblock/pylint-ruff-sync/README.md

 [tool.pylint.messages_control]
 # This section will be automatically updated by the precommit hook
 # based on ruff implementation status from https://github.com/astral-sh/ruff/issues/970
-# Custom rules added via --custom-enable and --custom-disable are preserved
 enable = [
     # Rules NOT implemented in ruff - automatically generated
     "C0112",  # empty-docstring
     "C0113",  # unneeded-not
-    # Custom enabled rules (if any)
-    "C0103",  # invalid-name (custom)
     # ... more rules
 ]
 disable = [
-    # Custom disabled rules (if any)
-    "R0903",  # too-few-public-methods (custom)
-    # ... more custom disabled rules
+    # Any existing disabled rules are preserved
+    "locally-disabled",
+    "suppressed-message"
 ]
 ```